productminds/inapp-templates/README.md

   <img src="assets/nps.gif" alt="Alt text" style="width:200px;">
 </div>

-### **Rate US with stars**
+### ⭐ **Rate us with stars**

-  This template provides the user with the possibility of rating *something* on a scale of 1 to 5 stars.
+  This template provides the user with the possibility of rating *something* on a scale of 1 to 10 stars.
 This In App uses the fontawesome library for the style of the stars.
 Once, it is selected and uploaded the confirmation page is showed to the user.

 <div align="center">
   <img src="assets/rate-us-stars.gif" alt="Alt text" style="width:200px;">
 </div>

-### **Rate US with emojis**
+### 😀 **Rate us with emojis**

   This template provides the user with the possibility of rating *something* on a scale of emojis being the worst score: 😡 and the best: 😊.
 Once, it is selected and uploaded the confirmation page is showed to the user.